Soldier Boy (The Shirelles song)

 "Soldier Boy" is a song written by Luther Dixon and Florence Greenberg and made famous by the girl group the Shirelles.
 Released as a single in 1962, it met with great success, topping the US Billboard Hot 100 for three consecutive weeks.
 Billboard ranked it as the No. 10 song for 1962.

 Background

-Record executive Florence Greenberg, founder of Scepter Records (the Shirelles' record label), wrote the song and was originally titled it "I'll Be True to You".
+Record executive Florence Greenberg, founder of Scepter Records (the Shirelles' record label), co-wrote the song with Luther Dixon, which was originally titled "I'll Be True to You".
 The main frame of the lyrics make no mention of a soldier.
 It was only while recording at Bell Sound Studios that the Shirelles decided upon a much better title to reflect the narrative, the profession of someone's love for the titular soldier boy in which she promises to remain true to him while he's away.
 The song was released as a single by The Shirelles in 1962 and met with great success, topping the US Billboard Hot 100.